electronstudio/pygame-zero-book/chapters/3_python_fundamentals.md

 print(a and b)
 ```

-The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
+**Exercise:** The rollercoaster is only allowed to run on days when the temperature is less than 30 degrees.
 Extend the program
 to ask the temperature and use the `and` operator to only allow riding when less than 30 degrees.

 \newpage